NC (complexity): Barrington's theorem

 A branching program with n variables of width k and length m consists of a sequence of m instructions.
 Each of the instructions is a tuple (i, p, q) where i is the index of variable to check (1 ≤ i ≤ n), and p and q are functions from {1, 2, ..., k} to {1, 2, ..., k}.
 Numbers 1, 2, ..., k are called states of the branching program.
 The program initially starts in state 1, and each instruction (i, p, q) changes the state from x to p(x) or q(x), depending on whether the ith variable is 0 or 1.
 The function mapping an input to a final state of the program is called the yield of the program (more precisely, the yield on an input is the function mapping any initial state to the corresponding final state).
-The program accepts a set $A \subset 2^n$ of variable values when there is some set of functions $F \subset k^k$ such that a variable sequence $x \in 2^n$ is in A precisely when its yield is in F.
+The program accepts a set $A \subseteq 2^n$ of variable values when there is some set of functions $F \subseteq k^k$ such that a variable sequence $x \in 2^n$ is in A precisely when its yield is in F.

 A family of branching programs consists of a branching program with n variables for each n.
 It accepts a language when the n variable program accepts the language restricted to length n inputs.

 It is easy to show that every language L on {0,1} can be recognized by a family of branching programs of width 5 and exponential length, or by a family of exponential width and linear length.

 Every regular language on {0,1} can be recognized by a family of branching programs of constant width and linear number of instructions (since a DFA can be converted to a branching program).
 BWBP denotes the class of languages recognizable by a family of branching programs of bounded width and polynomial length.

 Barrington's theorem says that BWBP is exactly nonuniform NC^{1}.
 The proof uses the nonsolvability of the symmetric group S_{5}.

 The theorem is rather surprising.
 For instance, it implies that the majority function can be computed by a family of branching programs of constant width and polynomial size, while intuition might suggest that to achieve polynomial size, one needs a linear number of states.